annarogala/ai-projects/5-neural-network/README.md

 ## How to run:

-For each model, run one of these command in a respective directory:
+For each model, run one of these commands in a respective directory:

 ### sonar